Jeffrey Bussolini

 Associate Professor

-Jeffrey Bussolini was educated at Georgetown, CUNY Graduate Center, the Sorbonne (Université de Paris I) and the École des Hautes Études en Sciences Sociales, and is a sociologist, philosopher, and historian of technology by training.
-His areas of inquiry are: ailourography (etho-ethnography), ethnography of national security institutions, ancient and contemporary philosophy (including presocratics and critical philosophies of violence, war, and state power), and television studies.
-He has conducted ethnographic and historical study of Los Alamos and related nuclear security sites since 1991 and etho-ethnographic study of feline-human interactions since 1995.
-He has translated French and Italian works for English publication.
-He has been visiting professor at Macquarie University (CRSI, CISAB) and University of New South Wales (Environmental Humanities).
+Jeffrey Bussolini was educated at Georgetown University, CUNY Graduate Center, the Sorbonne (Université de Paris I) and the École des Hautes Études en Sciences Sociales, and is a sociologist, philosopher, and historian of technology by training.
+Bussolini's areas of inquiry are: ailourography (etho-ethnography), ethnography of national security institutions, ancient and contemporary philosophy (including pre-Socratics and critical philosophies of violence, war, and state power), and television studies.
+Bussolini has conducted ethnographic and historical study of Los Alamos and related nuclear security sites since 1991 and etho-ethnographic study of feline-human interactions since 1995 and has been visiting professor at Macquarie University (CRSI, CISAB) and the University of New South Wales (Environmental Humanities).
+In recent years, he has focused on editing and translating ethological philosophy from the French and Italian, such as the book Dance of the Arabian Babbler: Birth of an Ethological Theory (written by Vinciane Despret and translated from the French by Jeffrey Bussolini, University of Minnesota Press, 2021) and the three-volume book series – The Philosophical Ethology of Vinciane Despret; The Philosophical Ethology of Roberto Marchesini; and The Philosophical Ethology of Dominique Lestel -- which he co-edited with Brett Buchanan and Matthew Chrulew, Routledge, 2018).

 Degrees